Laqua Countryside, Sorrento

 Authenticity

-Set in the wooded hills in Ticciano, a small hamlet on the Sorrento peninsula (gateway to the Amalfi Coast), above Vico Equense, Laqua Countryside offers a quieter alternative to the area's busy seaside towns.
+Set in the wooded hills in Ticciano, a small hamlet on the Sorrento peninsula (gateway to the Amalfi Coast), above Vico Equense, Laqua Countryside is a quieter alternative to the area's busy seaside towns.
 Having a car is helpful, as you're about a 30-60-minute drive from the coast, Sorrento, and Pompeii, while it's a 25-minute drive from the Vico Equense train station and just over an hour by road from Naples Airport.
 Even though the hotel is renowned for its Michelin-rated restaurant, if you're looking for alternative spots to dine, there are a couple of café-restaurants a 2-minute drive or 8-minute walk in town, as well as a grocery store.Rooms & Bathrooms

 The outdoor pool is tucked beside the kitchen garden, framed by tree-covered hills and lined with shaded loungers.
 There's no spa, but staff can arrange outdoor yoga or Pilates sessions, and the terrace is the ideal setting for the exceptional made-to-order breakfast (also served in-room) or an aperitif.
 The standout perk, of course, is the Michelin-starred Cannavacciuolo Countryside, the on-site restaurant, where guests can book lunch and dinner tasting menus or opt into behind-the-scenes "garden-to-kitchen" culinary experiences (and explore the extensive vegetable garden and orchard).